 In the last months I have been able to take some distance from my work, as my physiotherapists gave me a lot of homework for my left hand and shoulder.
-As my head is working properly, I have the idea I am able to observe the culture and the behaviors of people in my organization more clear.
-Sometimes I feel like an organizational anthropologist, who has taken a deep dive into one organization to learn more about the nature of organizations in general.
-As an amateur organizational anthropologist, I have to take some basics of the profession into account.
+As my head is working properly, I have the idea I am able to observe the culture and the behaviours of people in my organisation more clear.
+Sometimes I feel like an organisational anthropologist, who has taken a deep dive into one organisation to learn more about the nature of organisations in general.
+As an amateur organisational anthropologist, I have to take some basics of the profession into account.
 I selected four:

 Participating and observing requires specific skills.
 Very important for HR: get involved in the game, enter the arena, participate and observe at the same time.

-The skillful organizational anthropologist, even when he or she is disguised as an HR professional, has to take a step back regularly, and reflect.
+The skilful organisational anthropologist, even when he or she is disguised as an HR professional, has to take a step back regularly, and reflect.
 In real-time: in meetings or workshops it helps a lot to bring back some observations to the group.
 A longer timeframe should be taken as well: the first 100 days, Year one, “What did I learn in the last five years”.

 Prejudices are dangerous.
 Only too often assumptions are based on a too limited set of observations.

 HR can develop their role as organizational anthropologists.
 Organizations can benefit from people who explicitly bring an ‘outsider’ perspective, based on real inside experience.